 The Council is funded from the Central Fund.
 The Council’s governing legislation, the Fiscal Responsibility Act, sets out the terms of its funding.
 Annual budgets are subject to a ceiling of €800,000, adjusted by the annual percentage change in the Harmonised Index of Consumer Prices.
 The Council determines its budget within this ceiling.

 The Council is subject to audit by the Comptroller and Auditor General.
 The annual accounts are submitted to the Minister for Finance and a copy laid before the Houses of the Oireachtas.
 When requested to do so the Chair of the Council may give evidence on its accounts before a Committee of Dáil Éireann.

 - 2012 Summary of Accounts

 - 2011 Summary of Accounts

-The Council has six full-time members of staff.
-Accommodation and support services such as Accounts, IT, Facilities, and Reception are provided through the ESRI.
+The Council has seven full-time members of staff.
+Support services such as Office Facilities, Accounts, IT, and Reception are provided through the ESRI.

 Compensation for Employer Costs Incurred

 Due to the time commitment necessary of Council members to fulfil the functions of the Council, in the case of public sector members a time buy-out is in place to compensate their full-time employers for costs incurred due to the absence of their employees on IFAC business.

 Expenses incurred in attending meetings of the Council are refunded in accordance with civil service domestic rates.

 A schedule of attendance at Council and Committee meetings, including the fees and expenses received by each member, is published in the Annual Report and Accounts.